beshu-tech/readonlyrest-docs/kibana.md

 ### Kibana Plugin overview

 ReadonlyREST plugin for Kibana is not open source, and it's offered as part of the [ReadonlyREST PRO](https://readonlyrest.com/pro.html) and [ReadonlyREST ENTERPRISE](https://readonlyrest.com/enterprise.html), and [ReadonlyREST Free](https://readonlyrest.com/free) packages.
-See product descriptions and a comparison chart in the official [ReadonlyREST website](https://readonlyrest.com)
+See product descriptions and a comparison chart on the official [ReadonlyREST website](https://readonlyrest.com)

-ReadonlyREST plugins for Kibana **always require** ReadonlyREST opens source plugin to be installed in the Elasticsearch nodes your Kibana instance(s) will connect to.
+ReadonlyREST plugins for Kibana **always require** the ReadonlyREST open-source plugin to be installed in the Elasticsearch nodes your Kibana instance(s) will connect to.

-It's not mandatory to install ReadonlyREST in all Elasticsearch nodes, but only in the ones in where you need the HTTP interface to be secured.
+Installation of ReadonlyREST is not required on all Elasticsearch nodes.
+It's mandatory to be installed only on the nodes where you intend to secure the HTTP interface.

 ### After purchasing

-If you didn't install it yet, download the latest [universal build](https://docs.readonlyrest.com/universal-builds) from our [download page](https://readonlyrest.com/download/) and install it manually.
+If you haven't installed it yet, download the latest [universal build](https://docs.readonlyrest.com/universal-builds) from our [download page](https://readonlyrest.com/download/) and install it manually.
 Alternatively, see below if you want to install it directly via the command line without downloading it from the browser.

 Once the universal build plugin for Kibana is installed, you can activate it using an **activation key**.
 You can get one of these in the [ReadonlyREST customer portal](https://readonlyrest.com/customer) if you are a subscriber, otherwise, use the same portal to get a trial activation key (for PRO or Enterprise) for 30 days evaluation.

 ### Version strings

 All our plugins include in their file name a version string.
-For example the file `readonlyrest-1.46.0_es8.6.0.zip` has a version string `1.46.0_es8.6.0`.
+For example, the file `readonlyrest-1.46.0_es8.6.0.zip` has a version string `1.46.0_es8.6.0`.

 #### Reading version strings